-Toilet paper wars: Contested report claims TP production devastating Canadian forests | CBC News
+U.S. toilet paper production is wiping out Canada's boreal forest, report claims | CBC News

 'Wanton polarization'

-President and CEO Derek Nighbor says the characterization that Canadian forests are being cut down to make toilet paper is patently untrue, and that the report is an exercise in "wanton polarizaton."
+President and CEO Derek Nighbor says the characterization that Canadian forests are being cut down to make toilet paper is patently untrue, and that the report is an exercise in "wanton polarization."

 "In Canada, we're not harvesting trees to make toilet paper, we're harvesting trees in a planned and sustainable way to produce lumber.
 And then at those sawmills, the leftover wood chips, sawdust and bark then go off to different facilities for further processing," he said.